ManuGithubSteam/Surface3ProArch/README.md

     [device]
     wifi.scan-rand-mac-address=no

+## Deactivate Bluetooth at login

+Download the block_bl.sh.

+It will deactivate your bluetooth when you boot up.
+You can activate it later again.
+Then put it into the Autostart.
+As Gnome does not have a good autostart you need some ugly workaround:

+Put it here `~/.config/autostart/`

+Give execution rights: `chmod +x ~/.config/autostart/block_bl.sh`

+Create this file:

+`.config/autostart/script_bl.desktop`

+    [Desktop Entry]
+    Type=Application
+    Exec=/home/user/.config/autostart/block_bl.sh
+    Hidden=false
+    X-GNOME-Autostart-enabled=true
+    Name=ScriptAutostartBL
+    Comment=Silly Gnome way to do it

 ## Suspend and Hibernate

 After some testing it seems that hibernate and secureboot do not work well togehter.